coordt/code_doc/README.md

 [TOC]

+## Workflow of use

-An example of workflow that we actually use would be:
+An example of workflow that we actually use is:
 ![workflow][workflow]

+## Features

 The main features are: